edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ```
 ## Command `certificate`

-Get the root and/or intermediate certificates of the Marblerun coordinator.
+Get the root and/or intermediate certificates of the Marblerun Coordinator.

 **Flags**
 These flags apply to all `certificate` subcommands